 ULI’s Jack Kemp Excellence in Affordable and Workforce Housing Awards recognize and honor exemplary developments that demonstrate creativity in expanding housing opportunities for America’s working families.

-New this year, the 2014 Jack Kemp Awards will honor developments that ensure housing affordability for a range of incomes, particularly for households earning below 120 percent of area median income (AMI).
+Starting in 2014 Jack Kemp Awards honor developments that ensure housing affordability for a range of incomes, particularly for households earning below 120 percent of area median income (AMI).
 Previously, only developments serving those earning 60-120 percent AMI were eligible.

 Developments are selected based on a number of criteria, including:

 - Number of affordable and workforce housing units;

 - Successful market acceptance and neighborhood impact;